dab/ymapsbem/README.md

 ## General description of the project

-We need to create several blocks:
+We should to divide our page into the logic sections and create the separate blocks for them:

-* `map` block for the map itself
+* A `map` block for the map itself
-* `sidebar` block (a left column) for a `menu` block
+* A `sidebar` block (a left column) for a `menu` block
-* `menu` block for a list of organizations by groups showing.
+* The `menu` block for a list of organizations groupped by the categories.

-According to BEM methodology the blocks should not “know” about each other.
-So, we need to create one more intermediate block that will lister to the menu clicks and interact with the map.
+According to the BEM methodology the blocks should not know about each other: they should be completely independent units.
+So, we need to create one more intermediate block that will listen to the menu clicks and interact with the map.
 We will call this block `i-geo-controller`.

-## Page tree description – BEMJSON declaration
+## Page tree description – the BEMJSON declaration

-We considered all details of the page structure and defined the main blocks, so it should be easy to declare the page in BEMJSON.
+We considered all details of the page structure and defined the main blocks, so it should be easy to declare the page in [BEMJSON](https://en.bem.info/technology/bemjson/v2/bemjson/).
 Now we start to write all above in JSON-styled code.

 The page structure is shown below: